Archomeda/Gw2Sharp/README.md

 Check the [features on GitHub pages](https://archomeda.github.io/Gw2Sharp#features) for the list of features.

 ## Requirements
-This project requires .NET Standard 2.0 and supports the C# 8.0 Nullable Reference Types feature for your convenience (optional when referencing this library).
+This project targets .NET Standard 2.0.
+It supports the C# 8.0 Nullable Reference Types feature for your convenience (which is available since Visual Studio 2019).

 ## Installing
 TODO: NuGet